Skip to content

 Check if your tickets qualify:

 No Transfer button?
 Your tickets are locked.
-Some event organizers, artists, or venues block transfers entirely.
-In our testing on 20 different events, about 4 had transfer restrictions.
+Some event organizers, artists, or venues block transfers entirely, so a portion of listings simply can’t be moved to a third-party platform.

 Ticketmaster updated its account policies in August 2025, requiring each account to be linked to a unique individual.
 They also shut down TradeDesk and started requiring Social Security numbers for high-volume brokers.
 Casual sellers aren’t affected.